Royal Society for the Conservation of Nature: Limitations

 The Royal Society for the Conservation of Nature (RSCN) has successfully reintroduced species and restored landscapes throughout Jordan.
 Since 2013, there has been local opposition from the Jordan communities near conservation sites.
-The surrounding communities are “expecting immediate gratification” with the intentions of the RSCN's land preservation and hunting regulations.
+The surrounding communities are "expecting immediate gratification" with the intentions of the RSCN's land preservation and hunting regulations.
 Locals in Jabal Masouda were under the impression that their land would be transformed into a nature reserve.
 Similarly, Karak, Petra, Tafileh, and Aqaba are being affected by the RSCN's restriction to allow their communities to log and their animals area to graze.
-The resistance from local communities originates from the restrictions on their use of the land and rights for economic benefits.
+The resistance from local communities originates from the restrictions on their land use and rights for economic benefits.

 Conflicts with the RSCN

 Many experts have found faults within the RSCN model.
 According to Geraldine Chatelard, a social anthropologist and historian of the contemporary Middle East, in the case of Wadi Rum and more specifically, the work of the RSCN, she states "although efforts were made to gain the support of the indigenous Bedouins and involve them in the project [Dana Biosphere Project], local-community participation is extremely limited and opposition is widespread."
-Incidents with local communities include the use 4x4 vehicles to breach reserve fencing thereby allowing their grazing animals access.
+Incidents with local communities include the use 4x4 vehicles to breach reserve fencing, thereby allowing their grazing animals access.
 Accusations that reserves have taken ‘the best land’ result from the succession of herb-rich communities rewilding previously overgrazed habitats.
 In examining the diverse nature of the problems and possibilities that NGOs, may face in the context of a national push for economic development, Laurie Brand demonstrates that the tourism related projects in Wadi Rum, pioneered by the RSCN, were ineffective and not conducive toward local Bedouin life.
 Brand states, "the RSCN's central mission, at least initially, was not so much advocacy of the locals' concerns as it was the preservation of the environment.
-The two sets of goals--protection of the locals' interests and safeguarding the environment--are not unrelated, but they are not completely coincident."
+The two sets of goals--protection of the locals' interests and safeguarding the environment—are not unrelated, but they are not completely coincident."

 Accomplishments

-Reintroduction of Species
+Reintroduction of species

-The RSCN has recorded 412 species in the Al Mujib reserve alone.
-Many species are being threatened due to water scarcity, land loss, and grazing from livestock.
 According to Abdul Razzaq Hamoud, the director of the RSCN, there have been over 30 birds and 30 animals that have been seized by the RSCN due to unlawful possession.
 Many of the animals are being taken over the Saudi Arabian border.
 Once the animals are healthy, they are able to enter into the wild again.
 As a solution, the RSCN believes that raising awareness will help the animal species that are threatened.
 The purpose of the RSCN's Nature Guide program is to provide tourists with first hand nature experience.